2023 Solar Incentives Guide for Manteca, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The phrase "solar incentives" covers a range of financial incentives designed to make installing and using solar panels more affordable.
+The term "solar incentives" refers to a wide range of financial incentives put in place to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
 You may be eligible for various kinds of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the California government and others from the federal government.
-Types of solar incentives might include:
+Certain incentives come from your specific utility company, county or municipality, some from the state of California and others from the federal government.
+Some broad categories of solar incentives include:

-- Net Metering: Net metering factors in once your solar panels are up and running.
-If you have a net metering agreement in place with your Manteca utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some areas, this credit is dollar-for-dollar, while in others you may be refunded a percentage of the value.
+• Net Metering: Net metering factors in once your solar system is up and running.
+If you've signed a net metering agreement with your Manteca utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some places, this credit is dollar-for-dollar, while in other areas you might receive a refund equivalent to a percentage of the value.

 Best Regional Coverage